 Next, access the opt-in form’s settings in your CRM, so you can add the URL from the previous step.

-When editing your Infusionsoft form, go to Thank-You Page.
+When editing your Infusionsoft/Keap form, go to Thank-You Page.
 Here, make sure the Thank You page is set to display a Web Address.
 Paste the URL into the field and save.

 When setting up your opt-in form, go to SETTINGS and make sure the “Custom URL” is selected.
 Paste the URL into the field and save.